-- 4.51 The 'Publically Reported Escape' (PRE) Repair cost category covers the activity associated with the isolation and repair of mains and/or services involving an escape of gas, following assessment by the first responder. - 4.52 Due to the safety implications these are considered the most urgent emergency jobs and have the shortest mandatory response times.
-Further details on this cost category and the companies' approach to managing this work can be found in the 'bottom-up assessment' section of this annex, starting at 2.59 above. - 4.53 The key driver of costs in this expenditure category is the number of emergency jobs.
-Our assessment estimates the volume of work by applying historic rates for the number of PRE jobs to projected figures for the total number of jobs. - 4.54 The number of emergency jobs used in our assessment was taken from our 'Emergency Response' analysis.
-This estimated a total number of emergency jobs which was around 5,100 less than that submitted by FE.
-Further details on this analysis can be found in the Emergency section of this document, starting at 4.35 above. - 4.55 We then calculated the proportion of emergency jobs that became PRE jobs in the first four years of GD17 and applied this to our overall projected job numbers.
-We used a flat 4.2% throughout GD23, in contrast to the company
+- 4.74 The 'Publically Reported Escape' (PRE) Repair cost category covers the activity associated with the isolation and repair of mains and/or services where an escape of gas is involved.
+It follows an initial assessment undertaken by the first responder. - 4.75 Due to the safety implications, these are considered the most urgent emergency jobs and have the shortest mandatory response times.
+Further details on this cost category and the companies' approach to managing this work can be found in the 'bottom-up assessment' section of this annex, starting at 2.60 above. - 4.76 The key driver of costs in this expenditure category is the number of emergency jobs.
+Our assessment estimates the volume of work by applying historic rates for the number of PRE jobs to projected figures for the total number of jobs.

-- who applied a percentage that increased from 4.89% in 2023 to 5.26% in 2028. - 4.56 When calculating our percentage we used a revised number of PRE Repair jobs undertaken in 2017 and 2018 provided by FE.
-This represented an increase of nearly 80%, with the total number of PRE jobs completed in 2017 and 2018 rising from 133 (as submitted in the annual information returns) to 238.
-We are satisfied that this increase is warranted and therefore included the additions in our calculations. - 4.57 Our analysis estimated a total number of PRE jobs that was 538 less than the company's. - 4.58 To determine the split between the different types PRE job, we used the average proportions seen over the first four years of GD17 to date.
-FE's submission decreased the proportion of 3rd party repair jobs which are offset by contributions and increased the proportion of gas escape jobs which are not. - 4.59 The GD17 blended contractor's rate stated in FE's business plan has been used to forecast the PRE Repair allowances for GD23.
+- 4.77 The number of emergency jobs used in our assessment was taken from our 'Emergency Response' analysis.
+This estimated a total number of emergency jobs which was around 5,400 less than that submitted by FE.
+Further details on this analysis can be found in the Emergency section of this document, starting at 4.26 above. - 4.78 We then calculated the proportion of emergency jobs that became PRE jobs in the first four years of GD17 and applied this to our overall projected job numbers to estimate PRE figures for GD23.
+We used a flat 4.2% throughout GD23, in contrast to the company who applied a percentage that increased from 4.89% in 2023 to 5.26% in 2028. - 4.79 When calculating our percentage we used a revised number of PRE Repair jobs undertaken in 2017 and 2018 that was provided by FE.
+This represented an increase of nearly 80% compared to the company's annual information returns, with the total number of PRE jobs rising from 133 to 238.
+We are satisfied that this increase is justified and so have allowed for it in our calculations. - 4.80 Our analysis estimated a total number of PRE jobs that was 548 less than the company's.
+This is 10 fewer jobs than we allowed for in the draft determination and is attributable to the reduction in the number of connections forecast for the GD23 period in the final determination. - 4.81 To determine the split between the different types of PRE job, we used the average proportions seen over the first four years of GD17.
+FE took a different approach.
+It decreased the proportion of 3rd party repair jobs, which are offset by contributions and increased the proportion of gas escape jobs which are not. - 4.82 The GD17 blended contractor's rate stated in FE's business plan has been used to forecast the PRE Repair allowances for GD23.
 This blended rate was calculated by the company from the contractual rates and the proportion of jobs done in the first four years of GD17.
-As we have used the GD17 rates provided by FE we did not need to adjust for the 5% uplift that FE applied to its period contractor rates for GD23.
+As we have used the GD17 rates provided by FE, we did not need to adjust for the 5% uplift that FE applied to its period contractor rates for GD23. - 4.83 The outcome of our final determination assessment for PRE Repairs is detailed in the table below.

-2023 2024 2025 2026 2027 2028 FE requested allowances 119 127 135 164 174 183 UR Draft Determination 113 117 121 123 127 131 Variance (6) (10) (14) (41) (47) (53)
+2023 2024 2025 2026 2027 2028 FE requested allowances 119 127 135 164 174 183 UR Final Determination 110 115 119 124 128 131 Variance (9) (12) (16) (40) (46) (52)